ci4rail/kyt/kyt-alm-server/README.md

-# Go API Server for kyt-dlm-server
+# Go API Server for kyt-alm-server

-This is the KYT DLM Server
+This is the KYT ALM Server

 ## Overview